 Section 4.4 covers near-term climate change, defined here as the period 2021–2040 and taken relative to the period 1995–2014.
-Section 4.4 focuses on global and large-scale climate indicators, including precipitation and circulation indices and selected modes of variability (see Cross-chapter Box 2.2 and Annex AIV), as well as on the spatial distribution of warming.
+Section 4.4 focuses on global and large-scale climate indicators, including precipitation and circulation indices and selected modes of variability (see Cross-Chapter Box 2.2 and Annex IV: Modes of Variability), as well as on the spatial distribution of warming.
 The potential roles of short-lived climate forcers (SLCFs) and volcanic eruptions on near-term climate change are also discussed.
 Section 4.4 synthesizes information from initialized predictions and non-initialized projections for the near-term change.

 Section 4.5 then covers mid-term and long-term climate change, defined here as the periods 2041–2060 and 2081–2100, respectively, again relative to the period 1995–2014.
-The mid-term period is thus chosen as the twenty-year period following the short-term period and straddling the mid-century point, year 2050; it is during the mid-term that differences between different scenarios are expected to emerge against internal variability.
-The long-term period is defined, as in the AR5, as the twenty-year period at the end of the century.
+The mid-term period is thus chosen as the twenty-year period following the short-term period and straddling the mid-century point, year 2050; it is during the mid-term that differences between scenarios are expected to emerge against internal variability.
+The long-term period is defined, as in AR5, as the 20-year period at the end of the century.
 Section 4.5 assesses the same set of indicators as Section 4.4, as well as changes in internal variability and in large-scale patterns, both of which are expected to emerge in the mid- to long-term.
 The chapter sub-division according to time slices (near term, mid-term, and long term) is thus to a large extent motivated by the different roles that internal variability plays in each period, compared to the expected forced climate-change signal.

 Section 4.6 assesses the climate implications of climate policies, as simulated with climate models.
-First, Section 4.6 assesses patterns of climate change expected for various levels of GSAT rise including 1.5°C, 2°C, 3°C, and 4°C, compared to the approximation to the pre-industrial period 1850–1900 to facilitate immediate connection to the SR1.5 and the temperature goals specified in the Paris Agreement (UNFCCC, 2016).
+First, Section 4.6 assesses patterns of climate change expected for various levels of GSAT rise including 1.5°C, 2°C, 3°C, and 4°C, compared to the approximation to the pre-industrial period 1850–1900 to facilitate immediate connection to SR1.5 and the temperature goals specified in the Paris Agreement (UNFCCC, 2016).
 Section 4.6 continues with climate goals, overshoot, and path-dependence, as well as the climate response to mitigation, CDR, and SRM.
 Section 4.6 also covers the consistency between RCPs and SSPs.

 Section 4.7 assesses very long-term changes in selected global climate indicators, from 2100 to 2300.
 Section 4.7 continues with climate-change commitment and the potential for irreversibility and abrupt climate change.
-The chapter concludes with Section 4.8 on the potential for low-probability–high-impact changes, followed by answers to three frequently asked questions (FAQs).
+The chapter concludes with Section 4.8 on the potential for low-likelihood, high-impact changes, followed by answers to three frequently asked questions (FAQs).